zverok/zverok.github.io/_posts/2020-05-16-ruby-as-apl.md

     .unwrap                           # ↑         -- unwrap
 end                                   # }
 ```
-> ¹I made two simplifications: abstained for implementing "reduce by 2 levels at once" (two reduces is short enough), and from quite complicated APL's "inner product" operator (which takes two functions and makes them into something that I represented in regular Ruby with zip+reduce).
+> ¹I made one simplification: abstained from implementing quite complicated APL's "inner product" operator (which takes two functions and makes them into something that I represented in regular Ruby with zip+reduce).

 That's it!
 Now, for the fun example of usage